krazedkrish/landing-blog-theme/README.md

 Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)

 ## How to use
- - Place a image in `/img/services/`
+ - Place a image in `/img/works/`
- - Create posts to display your services.
+ - Create posts to display your works.
 Use the follow as an example:

 ```txt
 ---